quoeamaster/quebroker/README.md

 # quebroker
-broker / node (or equivalent) of a message queue system
+Que is a message queue system written in golang.
+This project contains the core code base for the message queue broker / node (or equivalent).